-William Rambur is an engineer.
+William Rambur, EIT, is an engineer.
 He supports energy efficiency measurement and verification projects.
 He evaluates energy savings and capital recovery using Python analysis tools.
 He develops and installs metering systems using off-the-shelf and custom-made components.
 Will is knowledgeable about electrical power systems, sensors, control systems, and machine learning.
 Prior to working at Ridgeline, Will worked for the Tapeout department of GlobalFoundries writing code to automate and improve data verification prior to chip manufacturing.
 He holds a B.S. in electrical engineering from the University of Vermont and is an Engineering-in-Training licensed in Vermont and a Certified Energy Auditor.